andrew/ultimate-awesome/README.md

 - [awesome-woka](https://github.com/WokaCentral/awesome-woka) - An independent awesome collection about virtual 2D/3D collabspaces & -verses like workadventure & more.
 - [survey](https://github.com/worldbench/survey) - 3D and 4D World Modeling: A Survey.
 - [awesome-3D-gaussian-splatting](https://github.com/XiaomingX/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
+- [awesome-backdoor-resources](https://github.com/xiaomingx/awesome-backdoor-resources) - Backdoor learning is an emerging research area focusing on the security issues in the training process of machine learning algorithms.
+It is critical for ensuring the safe adoption of third-party training resources or models in real-world applications.
 - [awesome-coding-interview](https://github.com/xiaomingx/awesome-coding-interview) - A complete computer science study plan to become a software engineer.
 - [awesome-data-engineer](https://github.com/xiaomingx/awesome-data-engineer) - This is a repo with links to everything you'd ever want to learn about data engineering.
 - [awesome-react](https://github.com/xiaomingx/awesome-react) - A collection of awesome things regarding React ecosystem.